 - Deftereos SG, Giannopoulos G, Vrachatis DA, et al. JAMA Netw Open 2020;3(6):e2013136.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Novel Agents, Heart Failure and Cardiac Biomarkers
+Clinical Topics: COVID-19 Hub, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Novel Agents, Heart Failure and Cardiac Biomarkers

 Keywords: ACC Publications, Cardiology Magazine, Colchicine, Biosimilar Pharmaceuticals, Cost-Benefit Analysis, Interleukin-6, Interleukin-6, Methotrexate, Shock, Septic, COVID-19, United States Food and Drug Administration, severe acute respiratory syndrome coronavirus 2, Lipids, Atherosclerosis, Antibodies, Monoclonal, Myocardial Infarction, Coronary Artery Disease, Angina Pectoris, Myocarditis, Troponin, Troponin T, Interleukin 1 Receptor Antagonist Protein, C-Reactive Protein, Inflammasomes, Coronary Care Units